By Amy Bayer

 - Tunnel Trail, Wilton

-Located along the Elroy-Sparta Trail halfway between Kendall and Wilton, Tunnel Trail rents mountain bikes, bike trailers and children's bikes by the hour or the day.
+Located along the Elroy-Sparta Trail halfway between Kendall and Wilton, Tunnel Trail rents mountain bikes, bike trailers, tandems, third wheel bikes for children and recumbent bikes by the hour or the day.
 They are open May through October.

 - Elroy Commons, Elroy